FoxMalder-coder/Shortly/README.md

 What I'm not most proud of is code quality.
 I have a feeling that the code could have some improvements, even though I've put lots of comments, mainly in js files.

-I'll put 2 versions of code on a GitHub, one without animations, only for screenshot purposses.

 ### Continued development

 There is a subttle bug with initial animation.
 In case that screen gets resized during a logo fill, it will probably land on a wrong spot, that's because it uses getBoundingClientRect() function to get x and y coordinates, which is being read at the initial load.
 I'll probably write resize event listener function to fix that.